Get updates and action alerts from Friends of Animals by joining our email list.

 This did not go unnoticed by Friends of Animals.
 We filed a lawsuit in August of 2018 in the U.S. District Court in Washington, D.C. challenging four of the Bureau of Land Management’s 10-year management plans that authorize fertility control and ongoing, multiple roundups and removals of wild horses from six herd management areas (HMAs): Nevada’s Pine Nut Mountain, Eagle, Chokecherry, and Mt.
 Elinor HMAs; and Utah’s Muddy Creek and Onaqui Mountain HMAs.

-“BLM desires to take this type of long-range, but short-sighted, approach to manage wild horses for nearly all herd management areas to avoid further scrutiny of its overall plan to virtually zero out wild horse populations on public lands.”
+“BLM desires to take this type of long-range, but short-sighted, approach to manage wild horses for nearly all herd management areas to avoid further scrutiny of its overall plan to decimate wild horse populations on public lands.” said Jennifer Best, director of Friends of Animals Wildlife Law Program.

-In its current lawsuit, FoA states that in issuing these decisions, which authorize the continued roundups of wild horses for 10 years, BLM has disregarded its statutory and regulatory obligation to undertake roundup-specific analysis of the horses and their habitat.
+In its appeal, FoA states that in issuing these decisions, which authorize the continued roundups of wild horses for 10 years, BLM has disregarded its statutory and regulatory obligation to undertake roundup-specific analysis of the horses and their habitat.
 The BLM is also ignoring its responsibility to ensure public participation in such decisions.

 It also states that in adopting these plans, BLM has significantly increased the likelihood that future wild horse removals and fertility control treatments will be based on obsolete forage data and outdated appropriate management level data.